 The successful candidate for the Instrumental Jazz Director will be a skilled artist/educator expected to build and develop the college jazz program as well as sustain applied instrumental instruction in one of the following areas: woodwind, low brass, bass or guitar.

-Assignments include directing the UWL Jazz Orchestra, Jazz Ensemble, and coaching combos, private studio instruction, as well as teaching a Jazz History course.
+Assignments include directing the UWL Jazz Orchestra, Jazz Ensemble, and coaching combos, private studio instruction, as well as teaching a Jazz History course and Improvisation.
 Other assignments based on candidate’s abilities and departmental needs.
 Additional duties could possibly include student recruitment.

-Masters in Music and applied Instrumental instruction (woodwind, low brass, guitar or bass).
-Two or more years experience directing jazz ensembles.
-Other skillsets include demonstration of jazz ensemble rehearsal skills, knowledge of jazz pedagogy, and experience with classroom instruction.
+Masters in Music and applied instrumental instruction (woodwind, low brass, guitar or bass).
+Two or more years of experience directing jazz ensembles at the college level beyond graduate assistant work.
+Other skillsets include evidence of jazz ensemble rehearsal management, knowledge of jazz pedagogy, and experience with classroom instruction.

-- Prepare course materials such as syllabi, homework assignments, and handouts, ensuring they comply with department, college and university guidelines including accessibility for students with disabilities.
+Prepare course materials such as syllabi, homework assignments, and handouts, ensuring they comply with department, college and university guidelines including accessibility for students with

-- Evaluate and grade students' class work, assignments, and papers utilizing the department’s grading criteria and system.
+Evaluate and grade students' class work, assignments, and papers utilizing the department’s grading criteria and

-- Maintain regularly scheduled office hours in order to advise and assist students.
+Maintain regularly scheduled office hours in order to advise and assist

-- Compile, administer, and grade examinations and other assessment measures.
+Compile, administer, and grade examinations and other assessment

 The Music Department supports and values diversity in its faculty, staff, and students.
 We seek a colleague who shares the department's commitment to diversity and inclusion and who will be a dedicated teacher, active scholar, and effective mentor for students with diverse backgrounds, preparation, and career goals.